mrf2/httpserver/cgi.md

  * A CGI program sends its dynamic content to the standard output.
  * Before the child process loads and runs the CGI program, it uses the `dup2()` function to redirect standard output to the connected descriptor that is associated with the client.
 Thus, anything that the CGI program writes to standard output goes directly to the client.
  * Since the parent does not know the type or size of the content that the child generates, the child is reponsible for generating the **`Content-type`** and **`Content-length`** response headers, as well as the empty line that terminates the headers.

+### Passing arguments in HTTP POST requests to CGI programs
+For POST requests, the child would also need to redirect standard input to the connected descriptor.
+The CGI program would then read the arguments in the request body from standard input.